Topics Map > Operational Support Resources > 4.7 Human Resources

-- ASU HR referred to in this article will generally refer to the HR Specialist or HR Assistant that the Hiring Manager is working with.
+- ASU HR referred to in this article will generally refer to the HR Generalist or HR Assistant that the Hiring Manager is working with.

 - The Hiring Manager can also contact the service account firstname.lastname@example.org at any time with questions regarding their hire.

 - In unique circumstances, the CBC can be conducted earlier - please consult with Extension HR (email@example.com).

 - This applies to all vacancies except when hires are made in student hourly, employee-in-training, and LTE appointments or when employees move from another UW campus or state agency, unless the vacancy will be in a position of trust.

 - If an individual is returning to the UW after less than a one-year absence, it is not required that a new CBC is completed unless the employee is moving to a position of trust.